Life at Rhodes

 Life in a Rhodes Residence

 As a student at Rhodes, you will probably spend your first year in an on-campus residence.
 Most students refer to their 'res' instead of residence.
 Just over half of all Rhodes students live in res.
-Most residences are either for men or ladies only, with the exception of Celeste House.
+Most residences are either for men or ladies only, with the exception of Celeste House and the Postgraduate Residences.
 Almost all students in res have their own room.
 Residences are divided into A-grade and B-grade residence.
 A-grade residences are slightly more comfortable and slightly more expensive, but the overall quality of the accommodation provided at Rhodes is much higher than the South African university standard.

-There are 49 residences on campus divided among 12 dining hall.
+There are 52 residences on campus divided among 14 dining halls.
 Some of these residences are as old as the university itself, others have been built in the last 5 years.
 Older residences tend to be more central than the new ones.
 Both groups have a vibrant student atmosphere.
 Rhodes residences are generally small, with between 20 and 200 inhabitants.
 Students in res are encouraged to take part in group activities, such as inter-res sports and dining hall formals.
 However, residences also make accommodation for those students who prefer to be quiet and less social.

 Rhodes residences provide a wonderful support system through the House Wardens and Sub-Wardens.
 These people are always present to ensure that your stay in a Rhodes res is a pleasant one.